Electronic waste (e-waste) contains valuable resources we can reuse, as well as hazardous materials that are bad for the environment.

-To protect our environment and recover more precious resources, the Victorian Government has committed to banning e-waste to landfill from 1 July 2019.
+To help protect our environment and recover more precious resources, the Victorian Government has banned e-waste from going to landfill as of Monday 1 July 2019.

 We are working with the Victorian Government to support the implementation of the e-waste ban.
 Click here for more information.